 - Presenting content from AI tools, such as ChatGPT, as if it were one's own is a new form of academic dishonesty and will be treated as such.
-If you use AI tools for checking your own ideas for assignments, you should prepare a separate report indicating what you did and how it was helpful (but be aware that AI tools are unreliable and that their use may stifle your own creativity and development of cognitive skills). - Resources for academic integrity are on the course Canvas page. - Use of electronic devices for non-class purposes is not appropriate during class time.
+Please be aware that AI tools are unreliable and that their use may stifle your own creativity and development of your own cognitive skills. - Resources for academic integrity are on the course Canvas page. - Use of electronic devices for non-class purposes is not appropriate during class time.
 It distracts other students and the professor and will result in a lowered grade.